-During the nine months ended January 31, 2017, the Company and Fresnillo, pursuant to the definitive agreement have contributed their respective Coneto mining concessions which are held in CON to a new company, EDMC by way of merger.
-The ownership is 55% Fresnillo, 45% by the Company.
+During the year ended April 30, 2017, the Company and Fresnillo, pursuant to a definitive agreement contributed their respective Coneto mining concessions to a new company, EDMC by way of merger.
+The ownership of EDMC is 55% Fresnillo, 45% by the Company (Note 5).

 The Company has a minority position on the technical committee and board of directors of EDMC, and does not control operational decisions.
 The Company's judgement is that it has significant influence, but not control and accordingly equity accounting is appropriate.
-As at January 31, 2017, the associated company's aggregate assets, aggregate liabilities and net losses are as follows: